 Brisbane City Council has the City of Brisbane Act 2010 and City of Brisbane Regulation 2012.
 This regulation imposes the same financial reporting time frames and financial reporting requirements on Brisbane City Council as other councils have.

 Each council must release its annual report within one month of the audit opinion date.
-The Minister for State Development, Infrastructure, Local Government and Planning may grant an extension to the deadline where extraordinary circumstances exist.
+The minister for local government may grant an extension to the deadline where extraordinary circumstances exist.